actix/actix/actix/README.md

 fn main() {
     let system = System::new();

-    // To get a Recipient object, we need to use a different builder method
+    system.block_on(async {
-    // which will allow postponing actor creation let _addr = system.block_on(async {
+        // To create a cyclic game link, we need to use a different constructor
-        Game::create(|ctx| {
+        // method to get access to its recipient before it starts. let _game = Game::create(|ctx| {
             // now we can get an address of the first actor and create the second actor let addr = ctx.address();